acloudsecninja/acsn-windows-docker-image/README.md

 Used for A Cloud Security Ninja LLC Windows Docker Image

-# - How to Test Image
+# How to Test Image Locally

 - Run the following Commands